garden-io/garden/docs/reference/module-types/exec.md

     # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
     cleanupCommand:

+    # If set to true, Garden will not wait for the command to exit.
+Useful for long running local processes
+    # such as local dev servers.
+    #
+    # If a `statusCommand` is specified, Garden will wait until until it returns a 0 exit code before
+    # considering the service ready.
+    persistent:

+    # The maximum duration (in seconds) to wait for a local script to exit.
+In the case of a persistent
+    # local process, this is the maximum duration to wait for the `statusCommand` to return a 0
+    # exit code, if it's set.
+    timeout:

     # Environment variables to set when running the deploy and status commands.
     env: {}